vimc/montagu-api/docs/spec/Authentication.md

     grant_type=client_credentials

 ### Response
 If the username and password are correct, and the user has the `can-login` permission then a JSON web token is returned that can be used in future requests.
-It is returned in two ways, as a cookie and in the body of the response.
-The cookie is for use in the browser.
-To use the token programmatically, include the access token using the Authorization header, with this format: `Authorization: Bearer TOKEN` in future requests to other endpoints.
+To use the token include the access token using the Authorization header, with this format: `Authorization: Bearer TOKEN` in future requests to other  endpoints.

 Schema: [`LoginSuccessful.schema.json`](../schemas/LoginSuccessful.schema.json)